sebhildebrandt/http-graceful-shutdown/README.md

    destroys the all remaining sockets
 8. now it is time to run the "onShutdown" (async) function (if such a function is passed to the options object)
-9. as soon as this onShutdown function has ended, the "finally" (sync) function is executed (if passed to the options)
+9. as soon as this onShutdown function has ended, the "finally" function is executed (if passed to the options)
 10. now the event loop is cleared up OR process.exit() is triggered (can be defined in the options) and the server process ends.